buidl1/zundernet/README.md

 Zundernet is new proof of concept wallet, with features not available in other wallets.

-It works with Pirate (komodod or pirated) and Verus (verusd).
+It works with Pirate (komodod or pirated) .

-NOTE: when using zundernet do not run Pirate and Verus at the same time with different wallets.
+NOTE: when using zundernet do not run Pirate at the same time with different wallets.

 ## List of features: